-Method 8-10 Ten-year 130% declining balance 10 Ten-year 125% declining balance Ten-year straight-line Multifamily 12
+Eight-year 120% declining balance Ten-year 130% declining balance Ten-year 125% declining balance Ten-year straight-line

 Adoption of the declining balance method effectively shortens the estimated expected average customer life for these two customer pools, and does so in a way that does not make it possible to distinguish the effect of a change in method (straight-line to declining balance) from the change in estimated lives.
 In such cases, generally accepted accounting principles require that the effect of such a change be recognized in operations in the period of the change, rather than as a cumulative effect of a change in accounting principle.
-Protection One changed to the declining balance method in the third quarter of 1999.
+Protection One changed to the declining balance method in the third quarter of 1999 for Europe customers and most of North America customers which had been amortized on a straight-line basis.
 Accordingly, the effect of the change in accounting principle increased Protection One's amortization expense reported in the third quarter of 1999 by \$47 million.

-Protection One's accumulated amortization recorded on its balance sheet would have been approximately \$41 million higher, through the end of the second quarter of 1999, if it had historically used the declining balance method.
+Protection One's accumulated amortization recorded on its balance sheet would have been approximately \$34 million higher, through the end of the second quarter of 1999, if it had historically used the declining balance method.

-In accordance with SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to be Disposed Of", long-lived assets held and used by Protection One are evaluated for recoverability on a periodic basis or as circumstances warrant.
+In accordance with SFAS No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of", long-lived assets held and used by Protection One are evaluated for recoverability on a periodic basis or as circumstances warrant.
 An impairment would be recognized when the undiscounted expected future operating cash flows by customer pool derived from customer accounts is less than the carrying value of capitalized customer accounts and goodwill.